 It all started at our former home when my sewing room was in the unfinished laundry room in our basement.

 (See, now don’t you feel better about your own sewing space?!!!)

-It looked like a cave in there with a single naked bulb at the ceiling (hence the floor lamp for extra lighting.)
+It looked like a cave in there with a single naked light bulb at the ceiling (hence the floor lamp for extra lighting.)

 He questioned the color choice several times.

 And he did.

 He made the shelving unit you see in the bottom of the first photo.
 (Yes, he made it portable so that if we ever moved, he could easily take it with us.)

 Then, he bought a laminate countertop and secured it to the shelving unit.

 He also bought several sheets of pegboard and painted them white.
 (I bet you can find them premade in white at the hardware store these days.)

 He secured them behind my counter so that I could hang most anything from hooks on the peg board.